drrb/gitsu/README.md

 ## Usage

-GitSu is intended to be used from the command line, through Git.
+Gitsu is intended to be used from the command line, through Git.

 To switch the configured Git user: